Sequoia-Fabrica/sequoia_fabrica_blog/content/power/index.md

 ## Battery meter

-TODO: UPDATE ALL OF THIS :)

 The background of the top of every page is a battery meter, designed to display the relationship of the energy powering the website and the visitor traffic consuming it.

-The battery meter simply represents the voltage of our battery.
-For example, a storage capacity of 68% equals 12.68V, and a storage capacity of 8% equals 12.08V.
-The voltage reading is the "naked" data on which each battery meter relies to display a percentage.
-It doesn't always correlate with the energy storage capacity, because it's also influenced by the electric load (which lowers the voltage) and the solar insolation (which increases the voltage).

-Because our load (the server) has a rather constant power use, during the day our battery meter reflects the local solar conditions.
-If the panel receives full sun, the voltage will raise above 13V, coloring the whole website in yellow.
-However, if it gets cloudy, the battery meter will decrease and the blue background is revealed.
-During the night, the battery meter reflects the storage capacity of the battery accurately.

-When the voltage of the battery drops below 12V, and the whole page is coloured in blue, the solar charge controller shuts down the system and the website goes offline.
-It will come back when the panel receives full sun again.

-Showing a "correct" representation of the storage capacity requires calibration and algorithms in relation to a specific battery.
-This is troublesome, because we [keep experimenting with different sizes of batteries and solar panels]({{< ref "/posts/how-sustainable-is-a-solar-powered-website" >}}) to find the optimal balance between uptime and sustainability.
-Furthermore, the naked data are more informative for people who understand how a solar PV system works.
-For example, the battery meter also reveals the state and age of the battery.

-Since 12 January 2020, the website runs on a 30W solar panel and a (new) 168 Wh lead-acid battery.
-From September 2018 to January 2020, the website was powered by a 50W solar panel and an (old) 86 Wh battery.
+The battery meter represents the **State of Charge (SOC) percentage** of our battery, calculated from voltage readings and calibrated to show actual energy storage capacity.
+This percentage is derived from sophisticated monitoring that combines data from our AXP20x power management system and INA228 current shunt sensor.

+The system intelligently distinguishes between charging and discharging states.
+When solar charging is active (indicated by a sun icon), the battery meter shows the charging status.
+When not charging, it displays the current SOC percentage with a battery icon.
+The background height dynamically adjusts to represent the remaining battery capacity.

+Our monitoring system provides real-time data on:

+- **Main battery SOC**: Primary energy storage percentage
+- **Backup battery SOC**: AXP20x battery capacity as backup
+- **Voltage readings**: Both shunt voltage and AXP20x battery voltage
+- **Current flow**: Real-time current draw and charging rates
+- **Power consumption**: System load power and input power
+- **Temperature**: CPU temperature and system load averages

+The battery meter serves as a live dashboard of our solar power system's health.
+During sunny periods, you'll see the charging indicator, while cloudy conditions or nighttime will show the actual storage percentage.
+The system automatically manages power states and provides comprehensive monitoring data for those interested in solar PV system operation.

+Our current setup continues to evolve as we experiment with different battery and solar panel configurations to optimize the balance between uptime and sustainability.
+The monitoring system captures both the "naked" voltage data and processed SOC calculations, making it informative for both casual visitors and solar power enthusiasts.

-{{% figure src="solar_setup.jpg" %}} The accessibility of this website depends on the weather in Potrero Hill, San Francisco, CA. {{% /figure %}}
+{{% figure src="solar-setup.jpg" %}} The accessibility of this website depends on the weather in San Francisco, CA. {{% /figure %}}